What is a Tourtalk system?

-Each transmitter is also supplied with a TT-AI aux-input lead to enable the connection of a device with a headphone socket e.g. smartphone, iPod or laptop.
+Yes.
+Each transmitter is also supplied with a TT-AI aux-input lead to enable the connection of a device with a headphone socket e.g. smartphone, iPad or laptop.
 This can be useful if you want to feed a pre-recorded commentary or background music to enhance your presentation.

 Do I need to order batteries separately?

 No. Each transmitter and receiver is supplied with a battery.
 If a charger is purchased, then rechargeable batteries are supplied.
 If the TT-SC2, TT-SC15, TT-SC30 or TT-SC42 transport cases are purchased, then alkaline batteries are supplied.

 I can’t see the combination of parts I want, can a custom system be configured to suit my requirements?

 Yes.
 We can prepare a system with whatever combination of parts you require.

 Can the Tourtalk system be used in an environment where hearing protection is required?

 Do I need a licence for the system?

-The Tourtalk TT 100 system operates on 2.4 GHz and can be used licence-free anywhere within Europe and most other countries.
+The Tourtalk TT 100 system operates on 2.4 GHz and can be used licence-free internationally.

 Is there a minimum order on spare parts?